zutrinken/Scapegoat/readme.txt

 * 22.10.12 - Slider redesign, CSS fixes, new font for titles
 * 03.11.12 - New colours, some new icons, scroll fix on mobile, slight navigation changes, font updates, Slider update
 * 29.11.12 - Retina icons, new unorderd list stlye, main menu update, mobile detection queries for slider and bredcrumb, optimizing widgets, dynamic navigation fontsize
+* 10.12.12 - More retina icons, new menu and slider style, many bug fixes